ceph/ceph/doc/rados/operations/pools.rst

 ``pgp_num``

 :Description: The effective number of placement groups for placement to use
               when calculating data placement.

 :Type: Integer
 :Valid Range: Equal to or less than ``pg_num``.

-.. _crush_ruleset:
+.. _crush_rule:

-``crush_ruleset``
+``crush_rule``

-:Description: The ruleset to use for mapping object placement in the cluster.
+:Description: The rule to use for mapping object placement in the cluster.
-:Type: Integer
+:Type: String

 .. _allow_ec_overwrites: